Bringing Vintage Aircraft to Life since 2010

 In an effort to entice Royal Air Force fighters into combat, airfields mainly in No. 11 Group, Fighter Command, headed by Air Vice-Marshal Keith Park, come under attack from the Luftwaffe.
 Radar stations also come under heightened attack.

-In the evening Handley Page Hampden Mk Is, from Nos.
-49 and 83 Squadron, perform a successful attack on the Dortmund-Ems Canal in Germany.
-As a result, delivery of invasion barges is disrupted for a number of days.
-As a result of his actions during the attack, Flight Lieutenant Roderick Learoyd will be awarded the Victoria Cross (read the citation).
+In the evening, eleven Handley Page Hampdens, from Nos.
+49 and 83 Squadron, both based at RAF Scampton, perform a successful attack on the Dortmund-Ems Canal in Germany, meaning delivery of invasion barges is disrupted for a number of days.
+As a result of his actions during the attack, Flight Lieutenant Roderick Learoyd, flying with No. 49 Squadron in Hampden Mk I (P4403), will be awarded the Victoria Cross (read the citation).

 Daily losses